Software Engineering Is a Lifestyle, Not a Job

 It makes me wonder, how many nurses are asked about home projects?

 Even though many of us have great ambition for the work we do, most of us are still losers.
-My spouse is the one with the right idea, she works her hours and get paid.
+My spouse is the one with the right idea, she works her hours and gets paid.
 Then she goes about her own life, whilst I and my colleagues spend days and nights working, some even for somebody else’s company, and for what?

 It’s not about the money.
 I’ve turned down job offers that would double my salary.
 Money is fun, as we all can agree upon, but it’s not everything.
 We got to remember the importance of having daily work that is enjoyable and exciting.

 For me, waking up on Monday morning and feeling a thrill about the week, is worth much more than money.
-We got sprint goals to finish, and always other milestones to chase.
+We got sprint goals to finish, and other milestones to chase.

 As a software engineer, I will be able to look back and have enjoyed my life.